NATIONAL WORKING TERRIER FEDERATION (N.W.T.F.)

 Foxes and mink both indulge in "surplus killing".
 They are not content to for example kill a single hen for food, but instead are driven by "predator frenzy" and the uncontrollable urge to needlessly kill every single one of its potential victims.
 Terrierwork is a selective form of control, it targets specific predators and particularly those which do most damage.

-Below: The result of one nights work by a marauding fox.
-At the farmer's request, the local foxhounds were brought to the field where the lambs were killed, the hounds followed the fox's scent well over a mile to its den.
-Nets were placed over the entrance holes, the hunt terrier entered and flushed the fox into a net where it was humanely despatched.
+The result of one nights work by a marauding fox.
+At the farmer's request, the local foxhounds were brought to the field where the lambs had been killed.
+The hounds followed the fox's scent well over a mile to its den.
+Nets were placed over the entrance holes, the hunt terrier was entered into the earth and flushed the fox into a net where it was humanely despatched.
 The lamb losses on that farm stopped immediately.
+Yet today this would be illegal.